worldbank/pacific-observatory/docs/climate_and_ag.md

-# Climate and Agriculture Monitoring in the Pacific Island Countries
+# Agriculture Monitoring in the Pacific Island Countries

 Weather conditions and climate variations have profound impacts on agriculture, water resources and on the socioeconomic opportunities and adaptations of a region.
 Populations in the Pacific Island Countries (PIC) are at disproportionately higher risk of adverse consequences from global warming.
 Current impacts include increasing droughts and water scarcity, coastal flooding and erosion, and changes in rainfall that affect food production (IPCC 2018).
 At the same time, there is wealth of underutilized satellite data that can be useful to monitor climate events and provide insights for better preparedness and mitigation strategies.